Gain More Control with VisionStory’s New “Preview Audio” and “Pause” Features

 • Marketing & Advertising

-Marketers can create curiosity with short, impactful lines—often followed by a well-timed pause.
-Now you can refine your brand messaging and preview different deliveries without wasting credits.
+Marketers love to spark curiosity with short, impactful lines—often followed by a well-timed pause.
+Now you can polish your brand messaging and preview different deliveries without wasting credits.

 • E-Learning & Instructional Videos

-Educational content often includes complex terms or acronyms.
-Quickly preview how they’re pronounced, insert the right pauses, and ensure learners can easily follow along.
+Complex terminology or acronyms are common in educational content.
+Quickly preview how they’re read out, insert the right pauses, and ensure learners can easily follow along.

 • Storytelling & Narration

 Dramatic voiceovers rely on precise pacing.
-A well-placed pause can convey suspense or emotion—something auto-generated TTS pacing may not always achieve.
+A perfectly placed pause can convey suspense or emotion—something the default TTS pacing might not always achieve.

 • Professional Presentations

-When you need to make a point—such as in financial reviews or business pitches—mispronounced names or numbers can affect credibility.
-Previewing and adding pauses helps ensure a smooth, professional narration.
+When you need to make a point—such as in financial reviews or business pitches—mispronounced names or numbers can undermine your credibility.
+Previewing and adding pauses helps ensure a smooth, professional vocal track.